 Offred is a Handmaid in the Republic of Gilead.
-She may leave the home of the Commander and his wife once a day to walk to food markets whose signs are now pictures instead of words because women are no longer allowed to read.
-She must lie on her back once a month and pray that the Commander makes her pregnant, because in an age of declining births, Offred and the other Handmaids are only valued if their ovaries are viable.
-Offred can remember the days before, when she lived with her husband Luke; when she protected her daughter; when she had a job, money of her own, and access to knowledge.
-But all of that is gone now....
+She may leave the home of the Commander once a day to walk to markets whose signs are now pictures instead of words because women are not allowed to read.
+She must lie on her back once a month and pray that the Commander makes her pregnant, because in an age of declining births, Handmaids are only valued if their ovaries are viable.
+Offred can remember days before, when she lived with her husband and protected her daughter; when she had a job, money of her own, and access to knowledge.
+But all of that is gone now...

 Ship Breaker Paolo Bacigalupi